ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/checklist.md

 ### Components / Stories

-  - Headspace: "temp mockups/prototypes for Dominator reference"
+  - Headspace: "temp mockups/prototypes for Dominator reference" and/or "Element Tests"

   - Should mostly be about configuring and composing elements for interactivity.
 Move static data to the appropriate element.